MLflow Tracing for LLM Observability

 MLflow offers a number of different options to enable tracing of your GenAI applications.

-• Automated tracing: MLflow provides a fully automated integration with integrated libraries such as LangChain, OpenAI, LlamaIndex, and AutoGen, that can activate by simply enabling mlflow.<library>.autolog().
+• Automated tracing: MLflow provides fully automated integrations with various GenAI libraries such as LangChain, OpenAI, LlamaIndex, DSPy, AutoGen, and more that can be activated by simply enabling mlflow.<library>.autolog().

 • Manual trace instrumentation with high-level fluent APIs: Decorators, function wrappers and context managers via the fluent API allow you to add tracing functionality with minor code modifications.